adefowoke/suicides/README.md

 </details>
 <details>
   <summary>Questions/Critic</summary>
-  kindly send your questions and criticism to my email adefowokea@gmail.com or WhatsApp number +234 815 958 9217, thank you.
+  kindly send your questions and/or criticism to my email adefowokea@gmail.com or WhatsApp number +234 815 958 9217, thank you.
 </details>

 <details>